How to Restore Old Photos in Photoshop

 As is the case with many family photos, this photo appears to have some damage that occurred on the negative, so I used my patch tool to remove the burn marks just as I removed the large clumps of dust in my other image:

 I also ran the Dust & Scratches filter on my black and white image.
-I finished off by adding the Clarity and Actions from the PURE Color Workflow.
+I finished off by running the Clarity action from the PURE Color Workflow.
 I cropped the borders of the original image, but feel free to leave the white borders if you prefer.

 As a general rule of thumb, I always try to keep these edits simple, clean, and as true to the original as possible, because we want our memories to remain timeless, right?

-Do you have any questions or comments about editing vintage photos in Photoshop?
+Do you have any questions or comments about restoring old photos in Photoshop?
 Leave us a comment below - we would love to hear from you!
 And please share our tutorial using the social sharing buttons (we really appreciate it)!